jeromelebel/MongoHub-Mac/README.markdown

 - Can copy/paste mongodb URI [issue #108](https://github.com/jeromelebel/MongoHub-Mac/issues/108)
 - Adding support for timeout parameter in URL
 - Update some images to be high resolution [issue #54](https://github.com/jeromelebel/MongoHub-Mac/issues/54)
+- Adding contextual menu in the database/collection list

 **Beta**

 - Adding back the edit icon in the main window
+- Adding contextual menu in the database/collection list

 ## History